 By Melissa Wilk

-Augustana alumnus and former wilderness guide Ryan Lindsay (BA, ’15) brought his country twang to the Lougheed Centre on October 16 in celebration of his first studio album, “Wild”.
+Augustana alumnus and former wilderness guide Ryan Lindsay brought his country twang to the Lougheed Centre on October 16 in celebration of his first studio album, “Wild”.

-As someone already making waves in the country music community, Lindsay—in the past year—won Country 105’s Rising Star competition, performed on the main stage of Country Thunder and made the Top 10 Ballot for ACMA male country artist of the year.
-Born and raised in Wainwright, Alberta, Lindsay finished a Bachelor of Arts in Outdoor Education at Augustana Campus in 2015.
+Already making waves in the country music community, in the past year, Lindsay won Country 105’s Rising Star competition, performed on the main stage of Country Thunder and made the Top 10 Ballot for ACMA male country artist of the year.

 In anticipation of his concert in Camrose, we sat down for a Q & A with Lindsay to discuss his new album, his inspirations and more.